eljost/pysisyphus/docs/chainofstates.rst

 Chain Of States Methods
 ***********************

-A chain of states (COS) describes a collection of distinct images describing a chemical transformation.
+A chain of states (COS) comprises a set of distinct states (images) and is usually spanned between two minima on a potential energy surface (PES).

-When properly relaxed a COS may coincide with a minimum energy path (MEP), or is (hopefully) a good approximation to it.
+When properly relaxed, a COS coincides with a minimum energy path (MEP), or is a good approximation to it.
 Tangents can be defined for every COS image and together they make up a discretized path that describes the reaction/chemical transformation.
-The tangents are also used to divide the COS gradient into components perpendicular and parallel to the discretized path.
+The tangents are also used to divide the COS gradient into perpendicular and parallel components, w.r.t the tangents.
 Relaxation (optimization) of the COS is achieved by minimizing the perpendicular component of the gradient, so only the parallel component remains.

-With different Nudged Elastic Band (NEB) and the String Methods (SM) `pysisyphus` implements several COS methods.
+`pysisyphus` offers different COS implementations, namely Nudged Elasic Band (NEB), including its Adaptive and Free-End (and Free-End-Adaptive) modificiations and different flavors of String methods (Growing String Method, GSM, and Simple Zero Temperature String, SZTS).
+The GSM implementation is also available for with internal coordinates.

 String method
 =============

 (When discussing String methods the COS 'images' are usually called 'nodes'.)

-In the string method the whole COS is regularly reparametrized by fitting a spline through all nodes and redistributing them along the spline according to a predefined parametrization.
-By varying the parametrization equal node spacing or a higher resolution around the highest energy image (HEI) can be achieved.
+In the string method the whole COS is periodically (every n-th cycle) reparametrized by fitting a spline through all nodes and redistributing the nodes them along the spline, according to a predefined parametrization.
+By choosing between different parametrizations equal node spacing or higher resolution around the highest energy image (HEI) can be achieved.
 The tangents needed for the gradient projection are obtained as first derivatives of the spline.

-Reparametrization every :math:`n`-th cycle impedes the efficient optimization of the string, this prevents the use of optimizers with some kind of history like BFGS, L-BFGS or Conjugate Gradient (CG).
-The history has to be reset after each reparametrization and only a simple Steepest Descent (SD) step can be done.
+Reparametrization every :math:`n`-th cycle impedes efficient string optimization, and prevents the use of optimizers with some kind of history Conjugate Gradient (CG).
+The optimizer history is reset after each reparametrization and a simple Steepest Descent (SD) step is done after reparametrization.

 Nudeged Elastic Band
 ====================

 No reparametrization takes place in the NEB method.
-It is characterized by the replacement of the parallel gradient component by an articial spring force.
+The parallel gradient component along the tangent is projected out and replaced by an artificial spring force.
-In principle optimizing a NEB should be easier as there is no reparametrization and more sophisticated optimizers beyond SD can and should be employed.
+In principle, optimizing NEBs should be easier as there is no reparametrization and more sophisticated optimizers beyond SD can and should be employed.

 General remarks
 ===============

-Converged COS can yield good guesses for subsequent TS searches by using the HEI as TS guess.
-In `pysisyphus` a subsequent TS search is easily started by including `tsopt:` in the YAML input.
+Converged COS produce good guesses for subsequent TS searches, when the (splined) HEI is determined.
+In `pysisyphus` subsequent TS searches are easily started by including `tsopt:` in the YAML input.
 Knowledge of the initial and final images of the COS is used to construct a more complete set of internal coordinates for the TS guess and it is less likely that